Norwich city centre venue The Halls, will be getting a much-needed refurbishment this year, thanks to funding secured by the city council.

 The seating replacement is part of a wider project to make improvements to the venue to create a more flexible, creative and digital space.
 The plans for these additional improvements are currently in the very early stages of development.

 The Halls has been closed to the public on and off since March last year and has been used mainly as a key venue in our fight against the pandemic.
-The Norwich Community Response hub was based at the Halls for council employees to coordinate the emergency Covid-19 response, including organising collections of food and medicine for some of the most vulnerable residents of Norwich.
+The Norwich Community Response hub was based at the Halls for council employees to coordinate the emergency Covid-19 response.
+This included organising collections of food and medicine for some of the most vulnerable residents of Norwich.

 The contract for the seating and curtain refurbishment work was awarded to Hussey Seatway Ltd at the city council’s cabinet meeting on Wednesday 10 March.